Published in 2014… An introduction to how megalithic astronomers did their work, from an apparent starting point near Carnac.

 - Astronomy 1: Knowing North and the Circumpolar Skyabout how the cardinal directions of north, south, east and west were determined, from Sacred Number and the Lords of Time, chapter 4, pages 84-86.
 Away from the tropics there is always a circle of the sky whose circumpolar stars never set and that can be used for observational astronomy.
 As latitude increases the pole … Continue reading “Astronomy 1: Knowing North and the Circumpolar Sky”

 - pdf: Synchronicity of Day and Year with the Lunar OrbitThis document was prepared by Richard Heath as a letter for Nature magazine and submitted on 14th April 1994 but remained unpublished.
-For readers of the Matrix of Creation (2nd ed, Inner Traditions Press, 2004) it marks the discovery of a unit of time proposed and named the Chronon, as being 1/10000th of the Moon’s … Continue reading “pdf: Synchronicity of Day and Year with the Lunar Orbit”
+For readers of the Matrix of Creation (2nd ed, Inner Traditions Press, 2004) it marks the discovery of a unit of time proposed and named the ChrononThe average excess of the day over … Continue reading “pdf: Synchronicity of Day and Year with the Lunar Orbit”

 - pdf: Counting lunar eclipses using the Phaistos DiskThis paper* concerns itself with a unique fired-clay disk, found by Luigi Pernier in 1908 within the Minoan “palace” of Phaistos (aka Faistos), on the Greek island of Crete.
 Called the Phaistos Disk, its purpose or meaning has been interpreted many times, largely seen as either (a) a double-sided text in the repeated form of … Continue reading “pdf: Counting lunar eclipses using the Phaistos Disk”